Skip to main content

 The Benefits of Rolling Over into a 401(k)

-The main advantages of rolling your pension lump sum into a 401k are bankruptcy protection (limited for IRAs as well), continued deferred taxation, and simplicity.
+The main advantages of rolling your pension lump sum into a 401k are bankruptcy protection (limited protection for IRAs as well), continued deferred taxation, and simplicity.

 Knowing what to do with your old employer's retirement plan can be confusing.
-Download our free guide that reveals 5 options for old 401(k), 403(b), and some 457 plans.
+Download our guide that reveals 5 options for old 401(k), 403(b), and some 457 plans.

 The Advantages of Transferring into an IRA

+An individual retirement account (IRA), also referred to as an individual retirement arrangement, is a different type of retirement account.
 The biggest reasons for transferring to an IRA versus a 401k are for broader investment choices, more control over your investments, and the potential for lower fees.
 Also, if you have more than one retirement account from several employers, it might be easier to transfer them all into the IRA versus your 401k.

 Should I Roll My Pension Lump Sum into My 401k or IRA Comparison